1. The Sordid Murder of King Philip

 Amphipolis was a major fortified city, where, following Alexander’s death, Roxana and her teenage son, Alexander IV, were imprisoned by Cassander.
 The Kasta crypt certainly appears to be a Macedonian tomb of the 4th c.
 BC, and is surrounded by a huge marble wall 158m in diameter – the largest such funerary monument in Greece.

 However, King Alexander was buried in Egypt; Prince Alexander at Aigai/Vergina; and Queen Roxana, poisoned at Amphipolis in 309 BC, was “undeserving” of such an imposing memorial.

 Clearly, an important personage remains to be identified.
 Or was Kasta monumentalized by later hero-worshiping Hellenistic or Roman authorities, with a similar (mistaken?) notion that some great figure lay in the elegant antique tomb?

 6. Massacre or Mistake?

 In AD 390, after a popular charioteer was arrested, a riot broke out and a local military commander was killed.
-Legend holds that Theodosius decided to punish the city, ordering the slaughter of as many as 7,000 spectators watching races in the hippodrome.
+Legend holds that Theodosius decided to punish the city, ordering the deliberate slaughter of as many as 7,000 spectators who were in the hippodrome watching the races.

-Now, however, a new study by historian Stanislav Dolezal (2014) suggests the deaths resulted from panicky troops sent in to arrest a certain quota of the citizenry, regardless of guilt or innocence.
+However, a recent study by historian Stanislav Dolezal (2014) suggests the deaths resulted from panicky troops sent in to make sweeping arrests among the citizenry, regardless of guilt or innocence.
 After the crowd became unruly, the hippodrome was violently cleared, with great but unintended loss of life.